Beyhadh Spoiler: Saanjh Escapes Maya’s ‘Mayajaal’; Check Out Inside Pics Of Arjun-Saanjh’s Wedding

 Maya's Man Stabs Saanjh

 While dancing, the man sent by Maya (who is dressed as a transgender), stabs Saanjh.
-Arjun will be shocked to see Saanjh suffering and rushes her to the hospital.
+Arjun will be shocked to see Saanjh in pain and rushes her to the hospital.

 Arjun & Saanjh Share Romantic Moment

-Somehow, Arjun and Saanjh manage to escape Maya's ‘mayajaal' and are all set to tie the knot.
+Somehow, Arjun and Saanjh thrive the situation and are all set to tie the knot.
 Arjun surprises Saanjh as he helps her get ready.
 The duo share a romantic moment.

 Arjun & Saanjh's Wedding